 Training, validation, and test datasets are mostly associated with supervised learning.
 The general idea of splitting data for training, evaluation, and testing can extend to unsupervised learning in some cases and even in reinforcement learning, though the approach may differ.

+I won’t go into the details about algorithms now, since I’m still forming the bigger picture of them.
 I’m excited to see how other algorithms work and whether my view of this chart will evolve over time.